 There are a number of trace elements that until recently were only considered to be laboratory curiosities but which have now become essential components in a variety of applications ranging from information and communication technologies, semiconductors, electronic displays and optic/photonic and ‘green energy’ related technologies.
 Their current strategic importance is such that these elements have now been labeled as ‘energy-critical elements’ or ‘technology-critical elements’ (TCEs) and initiatives at national levels are underway to secure their availability in the coming years.

-NOTICE, a EU COST action focuses on the study of TCEs was launched.
-Its objective is the creation of a network of scientists working and interested on TCEs, ranging from an environmental perspective to potential human health threats.
-The network will define the current state of knowledge and gaps, propose priority research lines/activities, and act as a platform for new collaborations and joint research projects.
-At present, 22 countries participates in the action.
+NOTICE, a EU COST action focused on the study of TCEs run from April 2015 to April 2019.
+Its objective was the creation of a network of scientists working and interested on TCEs, ranging from an environmental perspective to potential human health threats.

 You can find more information at: www.cost.eu/COST_Actions/tdp/TD1407.